 Sir Alex Ferguson had been thwarted in his attempt to win a first title with the Red Devils by Howard Wilkinson’s Leeds in 1992 and responded by signing their mercurial forward Eric Cantona, a transfer which acted as a catalyst to their following two decades of unprecedented success and only fueled the hatred between the two clubs.

-On one particular occasion, Ferguson visited Elland Road to take in a clash between Leeds and Crystal Palace only to be showered with a barrage of insults and one cup of Bovril.
+On one particular occasion, Ferguson visited Elland Road to take in a clash between Leeds and Crystal Palace only to be showered with a barrage of insults and a cup of Bovril.
 “The abuse was astonishing,” he wrote in his 2013 autobiography.

 Likewise, Gary Neville never hid his dislike of Manchester United’s traditional rivals, while Ryan Giggs named Leeds as his least favourite opponents due to the viscous tension in the stands.